Cyber Security Headlines – April 13, 2022

 Half a million people impacted by email breach at Illinois healthcare firm

-Christie Business Holdings Company (Christie Clinic), a major medical practice in Illinois, is informing roughly 500,000 individuals that their personal information was potentially compromised in a data breach.
+Christie Business Holdings Company (Christie Clinic), a major medical practice in Illinois, is now contacting 500,000 individuals that their PII has possibly been compromised through a data breach.
 No other systems, electronic medical records, or the firm’s patient portal were compromised, they said.
 “The investigation indicated that the purpose of the unauthorized access was to intercept a business transaction between Christie Clinic and a third party vendor.
 This investigation was unable to determine to what extent email messages in the account were actually viewed or accessed by an unauthorized actor,” the company said in a data breach notice on its website.

 (SecurityWeek)